Primary navigation

-Codex support for Windows is still early, but improving rapidly.
-The easiest way to use Codex on Windows is to set up the IDE extension, or install the CLI and run it from PowerShell.
+The easiest way to use Codex on Windows is to set up the IDE extension or install the CLI and run it from PowerShell.

-When running natively on Windows, Codex supports a powerful Agent mode which can read files, write files, and run commands in your working folder.
-Agent mode uses an experimental Windows sandbox to limit filesystem access outside the working folder, as well as to prevent network access without your explicit approval.
-Use this if you’re comfortable with the risks.
+When you run Codex natively on Windows, the agent mode uses an experimental Windows sandbox to block filesystem writes outside the working folder and prevent network access without your explicit approval.
 Learn more below.

-Alternately, you can install and use Windows Subsystem for Linux (WSL2).
-WSL2 gives you a Linux shell, unix-style semantics, and tooling that match the majority of tasks that our models see in training.
-Importantly, the Codex sandbox implementation on Linux is mature.
+Instead, you can use Windows Subsystem for Linux (WSL2).
+WSL2 gives you a Linux shell, Unix-style semantics, and tooling that match many tasks that models see in training.

 Windows Subsystem for Linux